Baking2Trees/24t2-term-project-6453/README.md

 - **Security Analysis:**
   - **1. Data Integrity:**
-    - Ensure that Merkle Trees are correctly implemented and verify data integrity across operations.
+    - Ensure that Merkle Trees are correctly implemented and updated to verify data integrity across operations.
+Any changes to files should be reflected in the corresponding Merkle trees to detect tampering or corruption.
   - **2. Authentication and Authorization:**
-    - Implement and verify user authentication and access control measures.
+    - Implement and verify user authentication and access control measures by ensuring that only authorized users can perform file operations.
   - **3. File Operations:**
     - Validate secure handling of file addition, deletion, and modifications.
-Ensure proper management of authorized users.
+Ensure proper management of authorized users and update Merkle trees accordingly to maintain data integrity.
   - **4. Encryption & Decryption:**
     - Verify that encryption and decryption processes are secure and correctly implemented.
   - **5. Network Security:**
     - Assess and implement security measures for data transmission and network communication.
+Ensure that data is protected from interception and tampering during transit.
   - **6. Error Handling:**
     - Implement robust error handling mechanisms to manage and recover from issues related to security operations and maintain overall system reliability.
+Ensure that any errors in file operations or Merkle tree updates are properly logged and addressed.

 - **Documentation**
   - Keep the README up-to-date with detailed explanations and usage examples.